Dynamical systems with fast switching and slow diffusion: Hyperbolic equilibria and stable limit cycles: Abstract

 \section{Abstract}

-We study the long-term qualitative behavior of randomly perturbed dynamical systems.
-More specifically, we look at limit cycles of certain stochastic differential equations (SDE) with Markovian switching, in which the process switches at random times among different systems of SDEs, when the switching is fast varying and the diffusion (white noise) term is slowly changing.
-The system is modeled by
+This work is devoted to the study of long-term qualitative behavior of randomly perturbed dynamical systems.
+The focus is on certain stochastic differential equations (SDE) with Markovian switching, when the switching is fast varying and the diffusion (white noise) is slowly changing.
+Consider the system

-where $\alpha^\eps(t)$ is a finite state space Markov chain with irreducible generator $Q=(q_{ij})$.
-The relative changing rates of the switching and the diffusion are highlighted by the two small parameters $\eps$ and $\delta$.
-We associate to the system the averaged ordinary differential equation (ODE)
+where $\alpha^\eps(t)$ is a finite state Markov chain with irreducible generator $Q=(q_{\iota\ell})$.
+The relative changing rates of the switching and the diffusion are highlighted by two small parameters $\eps$ and $\delta$.
+Associated with the above stochastic differential equation, there is an averaged ordinary differential equation (ODE)